jimwatt/P4-advancedlanelines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 118 through 143 in `utility.py`).

-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I found that neither color thresholding alone, nor gradient thresholding alone was sufficient to detect the lane markings along the entire length of the road.

+For the following (warped) original image:

+![alt text][image8]

+![alt text][image9]![alt text][image10]

-![alt text][image3]
+![alt text][image11]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?